yegor256/blog/static/talks.md

 [photos](https://www.facebook.com/yegor256/posts/10209525009272048),
 [video](https://www.youtube.com/watch?v=vOMqDcSXnT0).
 It was a rather small conference (around 150 people) without any specific focus.
-The venue (Radisson) was perfect, but the amount of tracks too big.
-There were less than 30 people in my room.
-Also, the organization was rather messy and my talk was delayed for over 20 minutes.
+The venue (Radisson) was perfect, but the number of tracks was too many.
+There were fewer than 30 people in my room.
+Also, the organization was rather messy, and my talk was delayed for more than 20 minutes.

 <div class="talk-event"/>
 <img src="https://i.ytimg.com/vi/p7m7_iiqaHI/mqdefault.jpg" class="past-talk" alt="Bucharest JUG"/>
-How Much Immutability is Enough?;
+How Much Immutability Is Enough?;
 [Bucharest JUG Meetup](http://www.meetup.com/Bucharest-Java-User-Group/events/228944158/);
 Bucharest, Romania;
 18 May 2016;